Professional Licensure and Certification Disclosures

 Nursing

-The following are Nurse Licensure Compact (NLC) states, where graduates must take the NCLEX and gain licensure in Washington in order to become licensed in a compact state): Alabama, Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania (awaiting implementation), Rhode Island (pending implementation) South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin, Wyoming
+Nurse Licensure Compact (NLC) States (Graduates must take the NCLEX and gain licensure in Washington to become licensed in a compact state): Alabama, Arizona, Arkansas, Colorado, District of Columbia, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania (partial implementation), South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, Wisconsin, Wyoming.

-The Clark College Nursing degree does not meet the requirements for California RN licensure: It does not meet the requirements for communication skills (six semesters or nine quarters).
+The Clark College Nursing degree does not meet the requirements for California RN licensure: It does not meet the requirements for communication skills, six (6) semesters, or nine (9) quarter units, or the minimum of 30 hours of supervised direct patient care clinical hours dedicated to pediatrics.

 Phlebotomy